Tax Inspectors Without Borders: Four Years and Half A Billion Dollars Later…

 Launched in Addis Ababa in 2015, TIWB has already delivered USD 500 million in additional revenue for developing countries.
 On average, for every USD 1 invested in TIWB operations, over USD 100 in tax revenue is mobilised.
 To date, the initiative has 98 current, completed and upcoming programmes spanning 55 countries and jurisdictions worldwide.

-This high-level panel will provide the opportunity to engage with government ministers and senior officials on the strengths and opportunities of the TIWB approach, and to share lessons on effective capacity development for domestic resource mobilisation.
+This high-level panel provided the opportunity to engage with government ministers and senior officials on the strengths and opportunities of the TIWB approach, and to share lessons on effective capacity development for domestic resource mobilisation.

-The TIWB 2018/19 Annual Report will be launched at the event.
+The TIWB 2018/19 Annual Report was launched at the event.

-This TIWB ministerial panel will take place in the margins of the United Nations' General Assembly on 24 September 2019 from 18:15-20:30 EST at United Nations Headquarters, New York, United States.
+This TIWB ministerial panel took place in the margins of the United Nations' General Assembly on 24 September 2019 from 18:15-20:30 EST at United Nations Headquarters, New York, United States.

 *Base erosion and profit shifting, or "BEPS", refers to tax planning strategies that exploit gaps and mismatches in tax rules to artificially shift profits to low or no-tax locations where there is little or no economic activity.